SalishSeaCast/tools/docs/python_packaging/library_code.rst

     adcp_data.depth

-This compact and easy to understand when our future selves read our code.
+This makes for compact and easy to understand code that our future selves and others will appreciate when they read our code.

 Module-Specific Best Practices